Flyeram/Wolf3d-42/README.md

 Use the arrows to move yourself and the camera and hold Shift to run.
 Use 1-2-3 to switch weapons.
 Escape to exit the game.
-You can pass through some walls.
+You can go through some walls.